 - Where is this file from?
 Never download files from unfamiliar and unverifiable websites, and never click links in messages from unfamiliar senders on any platform.

 - Where is the file located?
 If the file is already on your computer, check to make sure it’s loading in the proper location.
 Normal Windows files will default to the system32 folder.
-If it’s anywhere else, you’ll want to consider running it through antivirus software.
+You’ll want to consider running it through antivirus software if it’s anywhere else.

 - What is the file name?
 A legitimate file name will tell you exactly what is running and how it’s running.
 A random string of numbers and letters is always suspect.